Next diarist

 BIOGRAPHICAL SUMMARY

-Kathleen Beauchamp was born in Wellington, New Zealand, but when only 15 went to study at Queen's College, London.
+Kathleen Mansfield Beauchamp was born in Wellington, New Zealand, but when only 15 went to study at Queen's College, London.
 After returning to New Zealand in 1906, she took up the cello, but her father, a banker, refused to allow her to turn professional.
 Instead, she studied typing and bookkeeping at Wellington Technical College.
 A friend of the family eventually persuaded Mr Beauchamp to grant Kathleen an allowance of £100 a year, so she could return to London.
-She married George Brown in 1909, but separated from him soon after the wedding, and then had an affair with Garnett Trowell, a musician.
+She soon started an affair with Garnett Trowell, a musician, and became pregnant, but then married an older man, George Brown, in 1909, leaving him the day of the wedding.
 She travelled to Germany, where she suffered a miscarriage.
 On returning to London in 1910, she devoted herself to writing short stories, the first of which appeared in a collection called 'In a German Pension'.
 She also contributed to publications such as 'The Blue Review' edited by John Middleton Murry.
 She travelled to France several times, where she met her brother who died during the war.
 Thereafter, Mansfield wrote more about New Zealand and her family, although she never returned to her native land.
-Mansfield and Murry, who she married in 1918, were closely associated with D. H. Lawrence and his wife Frieda.
-Mansfield, who was suffering from a sexually-transmitted disease as well as tuberculosis, died of a pulmonary haemorrhage while at a Gurdjieff Institute, near Fontainebleau.
-Murry published four volumes of her journals and notes, but these were edited with a strong bias, at least according to Mary Scott who re-edited them in the 1980s.
+Mansfield and Murry, who she married in 1918, were closely associated with D. H. Lawrence and his wife Frieda for a few years.
+The last years of her life were profilic, writing many short stories and contributing many reviews for Murry by then the editor of 'Atheneum'.
+However, she was suffering from tuberculosis, and died of a pulmonary haemorrhage while at a Gurdjieff Institute, near Fontainebleau.
+Murry published a collection of her diary entries in 1927, and this has been reprinted many times.

 A biography link